BitBagCommerce/SyliusVueStorefront2Plugin/doc/installation.md

     ```

-5. Add plugin serialisation files path to your `config/packages/framewrok.yaml` file (Remeber to include here Your own serialisation files path, without it - fields using serialisation groups wont be visible in GraphQL Schema):
+5. Add plugin serialization files path to your `config/packages/framework.yaml` file (Remeber to include here Your own serialization files path, without it - fields using serialization groups wont be visible in GraphQL Schema):

     ```yaml
         framework: